This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 So, how exactly does a ceiling fan make your room hotter?

-The single-phase induction motor generates heat as it spins the fan blades.
+A ceiling fan motor generates heat as it spins the fan blades.
 The engine converts electrical energy into mechanical energy, which converts into thermal energy that radiates into the room.
 But then again, the difference is minimal.
 Even if you keep the ceiling fan running all day long, the heat will escape long before the motor can make the room noticeably toasty.

 If your ceiling fan is on even when nobody is in the room, you should turn it off.
 It’s wasting electrical energy.
 Plus, you’ll have to pay the electric bill.
 The more power your ceiling fan uses, the more it heats your room.
 An average ceiling fan draws between 55 to 100 watts.
 If it has an LED light fixture, it adds 5-10 watts.

+However, the less energy a fan uses, the less heat it produces.
+And ceiling fans with a DC type motor are up to 75% more efficient than with a traditional AC motor and thus produce less heat.
 If you want an energy-efficient ceiling fan, get an Energy Star-rated one.
 They are certified to be more efficient than your run-of-the-mill ceiling fans.
 The Monte Carlo 5CY60BK Ceiling Fan from Amazon.com is a gorgeous premium ceiling fan that consumes only 71 watts.
 For a 60″ (1.52 m) fan, that’s an impressive feat.
 Also, the five blades are durable enough to mount the fan outdoors.

 How Does a Ceiling Fan Make You Feel Cooler?